nna0921/T5_Summarizer_fineTune/README.md

 A small project/notebook for fine-tuning T5 models (t5-small / t5-base / t5-large) to perform abstractive summarization.
 This repository demonstrates data preparation, training, inference and evaluation workflows using Hugging Face Transformers, Datasets and common summarization metrics (ROUGE).

-> NOTE: This repository's primary language is Jupyter Notebook.
-See the notebooks/ directory for step-by-step runnable examples (training, evaluation, and inference).
-If you don't see the exact script names mentioned below, adapt the commands to the notebook cells or scripts you have.

 ## Table of Contents
 - About
 - Repository structure (recommended)